GKZ-system of the 2-loop self energy with 4 propagators: Mellin-Barnes representation of the 2-loop self energy

 we write the solutions satisfying Eq.(\ref{GKZ17}) and Eq.(\ref{GKZ19-1}) as

 where $\alpha^T=(\alpha_{_1},\;\alpha_{_2},\;\cdots,\;\alpha_{_{14}})$ denotes a sequence of complex number such that

-Substituting Eq.(\ref{GKZ19-3}) in Eq.(\ref{GKZ19-1}), we obtain the independent PDEs $\hat{L}_{_i}\varphi=0,\;\;(i=1,\cdots5)$, where the linear partial differential operators $\hat{L}_{_i}$ are presented in Eq.~(\ref{GKZ19-5}).
-Although the above system of linear PDEs is too complicated to construct the solutions in the neighborhoods of ordinary points, it can tell us the number of linear independent solutions of the system.
+Substituting Eq.~(\ref{GKZ19-3}) into Eq.~(\ref{GKZ19-1}), we obtain the independent PDEs $\hat{L}_{_i}\varphi=0,\;\;(i=1,\cdots,5)$, where the linear partial differential operators $\hat{L}_{_i}$ are presented in Eq.~(\ref{GKZ19-5}).
+It should be emphasized that the system of PDEs can also be derived through the approach presented in the literature~\cite{Kalmykov2012}.
+Although the above system of linear PDEs is too complicated to construct the solutions in the neighborhoods of the ordinary points, it gives the number of linear independent solutions of the system.
 Differentiating those equations in Eq.(\ref{GKZ19-5}), one finds easily that any derivative of $\varphi$ can be formulated as a linear combination of $\varphi$ and the following $29$ partial derivatives

 with $i=1,\;\cdots,\;4$.
 In other words, the dimension of the solution space of the system in Eq.(\ref{GKZ19-5}) is 30.
+Furthermore, the dimension of the solution space of the PDEs decreases in the singular locus.
+At the regular singularity, the dimension of the solution space is one.
+The fact implies that we can determine the linear combination constants through the Feynman integral at those regular singularities.